Learn About Our Mission

 Our caring treatment navigators are standing by 24 hours a day, 7 days a week ready to help you or your loved one.
 When you call Rolling Hills Recovery Center you can trust that you will find the help you need – at no cost or obligation to choose our program.
 Get started right now.

 Pharmacological tools like Buprenorphine, Methadone, and Naloxone help treat opioid addiction.
-Methadone and Buprenorphine are opioid agonist medications used to wean a person away from the short-acting and more potent opioids, such as oxycodone or heroin.
+Methadone and Buprenorphine are medications that help reduce cravings.
+They are used to help people move away from stronger opioids, like oxycodone or heroin.

-Other medications are employed as evidence-based treatments during alcohol addiction treatment.
+Other medications are used as proven treatments for alcohol addiction.

 • Disulfiram (Antabuse)